Zuzu-Typ/LearnOpenGL-Python/README.md

 ## Getting started
 You can find the examples in the `src` folder.
-You may want use them alongside [LearnOpenGL.com](https://learnopengl.com).
+You may want to use them alongside [LearnOpenGL.com](https://learnopengl.com).
 To run the first example you simply need to run `src/1.getting_started/1.1.hello_window/hello_window.py`.

 Here are some screenshots of the examples (one from each chapter):